graciellehigino/ms_stop_stacking_sdms/manuscript.md

 Biogeography [@MacArthur1967TheIsl].
 This experiment provided a starting framework for the next generation of species distribution models to include migration dynamics and trophic levels.

-In @Cazelles2016TheSpe, the authors go a little bit further and elaborate a model t
+In @Cazelles2016TheSpe, the authors elaborate on @Gravel2011TroThe model and include environmental constraints in a metacommunities dynamic model in a biogeographical scale.
+Their model add some necessary complexity by evaluating frames of communities in different times, calculating the probability of change in community composition due to migration, interactions and environmental requirements.
+This is a very useful model to understand spatial dynamics of species richness, and could be used as a validation strategy for HSMs with only two time frames: the current known distribution and the potential distribution inferred by the HSM.
+Because the probability of occurrence of one species is derived from the probability of occurrence of all other species [@Cazelles2016TheSpe], we could infer the probability of occurrence of a focus species based on its potential distribution and local species pools.
+This strategy would require to predict interactions between species that did not previously co-occur.

-An interesting approach was elaborated in @Staniczenko2017LinMac, where the authors address interactions with Bayesian Networks models that update the probability of occurrence resulted from a HSM.
+In this sense, an interesting approach was elaborated in @Staniczenko2017LinMac, where the authors address interactions with Bayesian Networks models that update the probability of occurrence resulted from a HSM.
 Bayesian Networks (BN) can be derived from empirical data or inferred from macroecological data, but they should only represent directional interactions.
 This was pointed as a limitation for the use of this workflow, as interactions are often retroactive [CITATION],